 Other historic re-enactments of battles between Mallorcan town folks and invading pirates, Saracens, Moors, Arabs or Turks are held in Sant Elm, Calvià, Alcúdia, Pollença and Valldemossa.

-Thanks for the Photo for José Juan Luna
+Thanks for the Photo to José Juan Luna